zio/zio-protoquill/README.md

  - ZIO, Synchronous JDBC, and Jasync Postgres contexts.
  - SQL OnConflict Clauses
  - Prepare Query (i.e. `context.prepare(query)`)
+ - Cassandra Contexts (using V4 drivers!)

 Currently Not Supported:
  - Dynamic Query API (i.e. [this](https://getquill.io/#quotation-dynamic-queries-dynamic-query-api))
  - [Implicit Query](https://getquill.io/#quotation-implicit-query)
  - [IO Monad](https://getquill.io/#quotation-io-monad)
- - Cassandra Contexts (Coming Soon!)
  - Monix JDBC (and Cassandra) Contexts (Coming Soon!)
  - Lagom Contexts
  - OrientDB Contexts
- - Spark Context (still waiting on Spark for Scala 2.13)
+ - Spark Context

 There are also quite a few new features that ProtoQuill has:
  - Scala Methods and Typeclasses Transforming ProtoQuill queries (see [Shareable Code](#shareable-code) and [Advanced Example](#advanced-example)).
  - [Custom Parsing](#custom-parsing) (Early API, still subject to change)
  - [Co-Product Rows](#co-product-rows) (Highly experimental, use with caution!)
+ - [Caliban-Integration](#caliban-integration) (Experimental deep integration with Caliban.
+Trivially filter/exclude any columns you want!)

 One other note that this documentation is not yet a fully-fledged reference for ProtoQuill features.
 Have a look at the original [Quill documentation](https://getquill.io/) for basic information about how Quill constructs (e.g. Queries, Joins, Actions, Batch Actions, etc...) are written in lieu of any documentation missing here.